Pirates vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in four games in a row.
-During his last five outings he is batting .294 with a double, three home runs, five walks and eight RBI.
+- Olson heads into this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .368 with a double, three home runs, four walks and nine RBI.

 Olson Recent Games